 A tiny but versatile device that shoots smooth underwater video.

 Weight: 117g | Photo resolution: 12MP | Waterproof: Down to -10m | Freezeproof: No | Shockproof: No | Screen Size: 2 inches | Video resolution: 4K

 While it doesn’t look like a conventional camera, this small device will capture your adventures effortlessly.
-The camera is waterproof up to 10m and boasts a set of features that make it ideal for vlogging.
+It is waterproof up to 10m and boasts features that make it an ideal camera for vlogging.
 Its smart processor will automatically apply tone and noise reduction according to the environment.
 Plus, The Hero7 Black also has a Voice Control system, which lets you control the camera without the use of your hands.

-The GoPro Hero7 Black has a 4K video resolution with HyperSmooth stabilization: making even the shakiest footage look good.
+The 4K video resolution comes equipped with the HyperSmooth stabilization: making even the shakiest footage look good.
 Furthermore, you can record high-quality time-lapse and stabilized slow-motion clips as well.

 Plus, if you can’t wait to share your experiences, it offers live streaming to Facebook Live.
 And the rear touchscreen means sharing is just like working with your smartphone.
 Some of the downsides are that it has a short battery life, is not shock-proof or cold-proof, and streaming can be difficult to set up.

 A feature-packed underwater camera, useable in the harshest of conditions.